-Morever, the current President has:
+Moreover, the current President recently has:

 - Refused to carry out an enquiry for the possible causes of the suicide of a colleague in 2013, who took his life at the work place and during working hours. - Demoted a staff representative for voicing, within the staff representation, concerns about a possible managerial responsibility for the suicide of another colleague in 2012.
-He demoted the employee in spite of the unanimous recommendation of the Disciplinary Board to stop the procedure for abuse of process and unfounded claims. - Systematically refused to follow the recommendations of the Internal Appeals Committee (who analyses grievances of individual staff members), even when unanimously finding in favour of the claimant. - Threatened employees with severe disciplinary sanctions for being prepared to testify, if so ordered by the Court, against the EPO in civil suits by third parties.
+He demoted the employee in spite of the unanimous recommendation of the Disciplinary Board to stop the procedure for abuse of process and unfounded claims. - Systematically refused to follow the recommendations of the Internal Appeals Committee (who analyses grievances of individual staff members), even when unanimously finding in favour of the claimant. - Subjected to very harsh, and arguably disproportionate disciplinary proceedings the two nominees of the staff representation in the Internal Appeals Committee, for allegedly having disrupted the work of the IAC when in fact there was only a conflict on how to deal with the increasing backlog while safeguarding the procedural rights of the appellants and the quality of the work. - When the Union called for a peaceful assembly to inform staff and express support, the EPO prohibited it based on its agenda.